How to attract new customers with a marketing game

 What is wait marketing?

-Wait marketing involves companies capitalising on consumers’ attention at this moment to engage them.
-It can be defined as a non-intrusive communication strategy, and even a timely one, since it takes shape at a time when any form of distraction is welcome.
+Wait marketing involves companies capitalising on consumers’ attention at this precise moment to engage them.
+It can therefore be defined as a non-intrusive communication strategy, and even a timely one, since it takes shape precisely at a time when any form of distraction is welcome.

 The benefits of expectation marketing

-Waiting time, in itself, is the ideal time to capture consumers’ attention and remember a commercial message.
-This is the case with posters in the metro or at bus stops.
-But by adding a touch of creativity to these formats, brands can turn waiting into an engaging brand experience, and convert new prospects.
+Waiting time, in itself, is the ideal time to capture consumers’ attention and make it easier to remember a commercial message.
+This is the case, for example, with posters in the metro or at bus stops.
+But by adding a touch of creativity and interactivity to these static formats, brands can turn waiting into an engaging brand experience, and even convert new prospects.

-It’s also a way of making the most of areas where consumers spend a lot of time, but which are not used as communication channels.
-The queuing space in a physical shop, can be used to highlight products and boost the cross-selling rate.
-But it does not convey an interactive experience with the brand, which would be more engaging for the customer.
+It’s also a way of making the most of areas where consumers spend a lot of time, but which are not traditionally used as communication channels.
+The queuing space in a physical shop, for example, can be used to highlight products and boost the cross-selling rate.
+But it does not generally convey an interactive experience with the brand, which would nevertheless be more engaging for the customer.

 The non-intrusive aspect of this form of advertising also enables companies to create a closer relationship with consumers.
-Brands can offers them a real experience and enables them to pass a time that was considered unpleasant or pointless quickly.
-They become a source of entertainment as well as a commercial organisation promoting its products.
+The brand offers them a real experience and enables them to pass a time that was previously considered unpleasant or pointless more quickly.
+The brand becomes a source of entertainment as well as a commercial organisation promoting its products.

 Companies can take advantage of wait marketing to :